zicht/goggle/README.md

     (_._)-(_._)
 ```

 Not to be confused with Google.
-Google finds anything, Goggle will help you look at anything.
+Google finds anything, Goggle will help you
+look at anything.

 Nearly anything ;)

 ## What is it? ##

-A command line tool to easily read values from config files and output them in several different formats, with chaining through piping in mind.
+A command line tool to easily read values from config files and output them in
+several different formats, with chaining through piping in mind.

 ## Supported formats ##

 * Input: `json`, `yaml` and `ini`
-* Output: `json`, `yaml`, `ini`, `text` (column based)
+* Output: `json`, `yaml`, `ini`, `text` (column based), formatted console
+  table, markdown table

 ## Usage ##

 ### Read a 'deep' value from a configuration file

 ```
-goggle get -i FILE element0..elementN [-o=FORMAT]
+goggle get -i FILE element0..elementN [-O=FORMAT]
 ```

 Read value FILE from path `element0..elementN` and output it in the specified format.

+For example given a JSON string `{"a": {"b": {"c": 123}}}`, reading the value
+'123' would be done by executing `goggle get a b c`

 ### Process a set of values